The OpenGTS Project Follow us on

 top

-Outbound SMTP (EMail) support can be configured in the 'custom.conf' file.
+Outbound SMTP (EMail) support can be configured in the 'config.conf' file.
 Look for the following Property definitions:

 # --- SMTP